SysKitTeam/docs-point/set-up-point-cloud/free-trial.md

 ![Subscriptions - Consent](../.gitbook/assets/free-trial-subscriptions-read-profile-consent.png)

-A new page opens showing the Configure step of the four-step wizard where the rest of the trial activation takes place:
+A new page opens showing the Configure step:

 * **Enter the Name of your organization (1)**
 * **Enter the syskit365 subdomain you want to use (2)**